CDAT/cdat/CONTRIBUTING.md

 reference the relevant GitHub issues in your commit message using GH1234 or \#1234.
 Either style is fine, but the former is generally preferred:

-> -   a subject line with \< 80 chars.
+> -   a subject line with \< 80 chars (50-char subject, 72-char rest).
 > -   One blank line.
-> -   Optionally, a commit message body.
+> -   Optionally, a commit message body (72-char).

 Now you can commit your changes in your local repository:

+    git commit -a
+or
-    git commit -m
+    git commit -a -m "Message..Here"

 If you have multiple commits, it is common to want to combine them into one commit, often referred to as "squashing" or "rebasing".
 This is a